 In January 2013, after operating seasonally its first two years, the City of Chicago offered The Night Ministry additional funding to expand the program to year-round operations.
 In addition, throughout 2013, the City has expanded our model into all corners of Chicago.
 Today there are four additional programs, modeled on The Crib, operating across the city and providing homeless young people with access to a network of comprehensive services.
 In 2013, The Crib provided 242 young people with safe, age-appropriate overnight shelter.

-The Crib is an important addition to Chicago’s efforts to care for youth who are on the streets, because there are only about 230 other shelter beds for youth in Chicago, while an estimated 2,000 young people experience homelessness every night.
+The Crib is an important addition to Chicago’s efforts to care for youth who are on the streets, because there are less than 300 other shelter beds for youth in Chicago, while as many as 2,000 young people experience homelessness every night.